MrRaindrop/tree-cli/README.md

 List contents of directories in tree-like format.

-Tree is a recursive directory listing program that produces a depth indented listing of files.
+Tree-cli is a recursive directory listing program that produces a depth indented listing of files.
 With no arguments, tree lists the files in the current directory.
 When directory arguments are given, tree lists all the files and/or directories found in the given directories each in turn.
 Upon completion of listing all files/directories found, tree returns the total number of files and/or directories listed.

 **Default output file: tree_out**